2 drown as man, 24, dies trying to save sister-in-law from Lake George in Richton Park

 His mother said he and his wife got married two years ago, but were planning a ceremony for later this year.

-Although his future was tragically cut short, his family says he will still live on in their memories.
+Although his future was tragically cut short, his family said he will still live on in their memories.

 "He left laying down his life for someone else and if that's not a loving person and an example to a great heart, I don't know what is," Sandra said.